mdp/bluemonday-js/README.md

   - go get github.com/gopherjs/gopherjs
 ```

 This should all be fairly obvious.
 The next step is running the tests.
-In a 'go' project Travis expects either a Makefile, or it will run `go test` by default.
-In our case need a Makefile to kick off the mocha tests.
+In a 'go' project Travis will run `go test` unless there is a Makefile present, in which case it will simple run `make`.
+We will therefore need a Makefile to kick off the mocha tests.
 It's pretty simple:

 ```make
 all: test